amogg24/RydeIOS/README.md

 # Ryde
-Repo for the iOS Application
+Repo for our senior design project: Ryde